 The 2022 XC90 has seen problems with the drive system, climate system, and body hardware.
 Some of these issues can be resolved with a simple software update; however, software patches won’t resolve common transmission issues.
 Owners have reported that the transmission tends to shift hard and that it can be erratic in its shifting.

 Buying a new car is very exciting, and the last thing any of us wants is to wind up accidentally getting a lemon.
 This year, we’d advise being very careful if you’re planning to get an SUV – a lot of major models wound up on the list of least reliable vehicles.
 Check the reliability rating of any model you’re looking seriously at, and look for recalls from the last few model years.

 If you’d like to find a full list of lemon cars, check out the rest of our site at Robison Lemon Law Group LLC.
 If you think your car might be a lemon, our lawyers can help.
-Get free help now and receive the compensation you deserve for your unreliable vehicle!
+Get free help now for your PA Lemon Law, NY Lemon Law or NJ Lemon Law case and receive the compensation you deserve for your unreliable vehicle!